| |

 Using proper lighting at an indoor ceremony and reception is essential to getting great wedding photos.

-- Check with the officiate a few days before the ceremony to determine where your photographer will be permitted to stand and if he/she will be able to use a flash for your picture taking.
+• Check with the officiate a few days before the ceremony to determine where your photographer will be permitted to stand and if he/she will be able to use a flash for your picture taking.
 If flash photography is not permitted, make the best use of ambient lighting from the windows, interior lighting and candles.
-To get the best results when using ambient lighting your camera ISO setting should be 400 or greater.
+To get the best results when using ambient lighting, your camera ISO setting should be 400 or greater.

-- Direct head on lighting can make a subject appear flat or exaggerate any skin imperfections.
+• Direct head on lighting can make a subject appear flat or exaggerate any skin imperfections.
 By using an off camera flash cord you can increase the distance between the light source and the camera thus making the best use of angled lighting.

-- In low-light situations it is best to set up mono light strobes on stands and use a large bounce umbrella.
+• In low-light situations it is best to set up mono light strobes on stands and use a large bounce umbrella.

-- Use a flash diffuser to bounce the flash off the ceiling or a wall.
+• For best wedding photography lighting tips use a flash diffuser to bounce the flash off the ceiling or a wall.

 Ask the person you have chosen to photograph your wedding to take their camera and their back up camera to the places where they will be taking pictures and have them shoot some practice shots at the same time of day that they will be taking your wedding pictures.
 Review the practice pictures and determine if any adjustments need to be made.

-Wedding Photo Ideas
+Wedding Photography Ideas

-Wedding Phototography Poses
+Wedding Photography Poses and Tips

 Click Here to read our disclosure regarding affiliate and advertising sponsors.